 If the offense runs the football, they will run as fast as possible to make a tackle.

-The free safety is a player that has both speed and athletism to track the ball through the air.
+The free safety player has both speed and athletism to track the ball through the air.

 Another type of safety is the strong safety.
 The strong safety is a hybrid between a linebacker and safety.